walt/mt-lite/README.md

 Installation
 ------------

-- Add the contents of mt/alt-tmpl to MT’s alt-tmpl directory.
+1. Add the contents of `mt/alt-tmpl` to MT’s `alt-tmpl` directory.
-- Install Bootstrap somewhere convenient.
+2. Install jQuery and Bootstrap somewhere convenient.
-- Put the contents of static/mtlite somewhere convenient.
+3. Put the contents of `static/mtlite` somewhere convenient.
-- Configure the paths to the static resources in the “config” template.
+4. Configure the paths to the static resources in `config.tmpl`.